-- If the Council decides that there is a case to answer, it will appoint a staffing subcommittee of three councillors, to formally hear the allegations.
-The staffing subcommittee will appoint a Chair from one of its members.
-The Investigator shall not sit on the sub-committee. - No councillor with direct involvement in the matter shall be appointed to the subcommittee.
+25 If the staffing committee decides that there is a case to answer, it will appoint a staffing sub-committee of 3 councillors, to formally hear the allegations.
+The staffing sub-committee will appoint a Chairman from one of its members.
+The Investigator shall not sit on the sub-committee.

+- 26 No councillor with direct involvement in the matter shall be appointed to the subcommittee.
 The employee will be invited, in writing, to attend a disciplinary meeting.
-The sub-committee's letter will confirm the following: - the names of its Chair and other two members - details of the alleged misconduct, its possible consequences and the employee's statutory right to be accompanied at the meeting - a copy of the information provided to the sub-committee which may include the investigation report, supporting evidence and a copy of the Council's disciplinary procedure - the time and place for the meeting.
-The employee will be given reasonable notice of the hearing so that he /she has sufficient time to prepare for it - that witnesses may attend on the employee's and the Council's behalf and that both parties should inform each other of their witnesses' names at least two working days before the meeting - that the employee may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official

-The purpose of the disciplinary meeting hearing is for the allegations to be put to the employee and then for the employee to give their perspective.
-It will be conducted as follows:

-- the Chair will introduce the members of the sub-committee to the employee and explain the arrangements for the hearing - the Chair will set out the allegations and invite the Investigator to present the findings of the investigation report (if there has been a previous investigation)

-- the Chair will invite the employee to present their account - the employee (or the companion) will set out his/her case and present evidence (including any witnesses and/or witness statements) - any member of the sub-committee and the employee (or the companion) may question the Investigator and any witness - the employee (or companion) will have the opportunity to sum up - The Chair will provide the employee with the sub-committee's decision with reasons, in writing, within five working days of the meeting.
-The Chair will also notify the employee of the right to appeal the decision. - The disciplinary meeting may be adjourned to allow matters that were raised during the meeting to be further investigated by the sub-committee.
+The sub-committee's letter will confirm the following: - the names of its Chairman and other two members - details of the alleged misconduct, its possible consequences and the employee's statutory right to be accompanied at the meeting - a copy of the information provided to the sub-committee which may include the investigation report, supporting evidence and a copy of the Council's disciplinary procedure - the time and place for the meeting.
+The employee will be given reasonable notice of the hearing so that they has sufficient time to prepare for it - that witnesses may attend on the employee's and the Council's behalf and that both parties should inform each other of their witnesses' names at least 2 working days before the meeting - that the employee may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official - 27 The purpose of the disciplinary meeting hearing is for the allegations to be put to the employee and then for the employee to give their perspective.
+It will be conducted as follows: - the Chairman will introduce the members of the sub-committee to the employee and explain the arrangements for the hearing - the Chairman will set out the allegations and invite the Investigator to present the findings of the investigation report (if there has been a previous investigation) - the Chairman will invite the employee to present their account - the employee (or the companion) will set out their case and present evidence (including any witnesses and/or witness statements) - any member of the sub-committee and the employee (or the companion) may question the Investigator and any witness - the employee (or companion) will have the opportunity to sum up - 28 The Chairman will provide the employee with the sub-committee's decision with reasons, in writing, within 7 calendar days of the meeting.
+The Chairman will also notify the employee of the right to appeal the decision. - 29 The disciplinary meeting may be adjourned to allow matters that were raised during the meeting to be further investigated by the sub-committee.